 DATE

-compensation is commonly know as workers comp that the government mandated the program that was put in place to benefit the workers .
+Worker compensation is commonly know as workers comp that the government mandated the program that was put in place to benefit the workers .
 Who become sick on the job as a result of the job or become injured.
 Providing cash benefits, health care benefits, or even if a worker suffers both injury and illness as a direct result of their job.

 Workers compensation benefits also include partial wage replacement for the period in which the employee can not work .That can also include reimbursement of health care services and therapy occupation .Most of the workers are paid by private insurers by the premium paid by individual employer.
 This enables workers to retain their good health while also doing there job.